 While you might love having your loved ones around you to give you support, they might also distract you from your recovery.
 Your family may have gotten into the habit of enabling your addiction and as such, might be more of a hindrance to your recovery.
 Additionally, some of your family and friends may still be using drugs or drinking, making it difficult for you to abstain.

 It’s more tempting to quit.

 Living close to home while attending rehab might seem like the ideal situation.
 However, it might work against you especially when things get difficult as you follow your treatment since you can get up and leave.
-Being exposed to your old triggers and negative environment while trying to fight an addiction can also drive you back to your harmful habits.
+Being exposed to your old triggers and negative environment while trying to fight addiction can also drive you back to your harmful habits.

 It’s harder to maintain your privacy.

 You also have to factor in that attending a rehab close to home means that you risk running into people you know, reducing your chances of maintaining your privacy.
 This might make it harder to receive treatment especially if you’re worried about others learning about your addiction, judging you, and treating you differently.

 Traveling to Kentucky for addiction treatment is a huge decision to make and it’s not one that should be taken lightly.
 With enough research, you can find a suitable treatment center to help guide you to sobriety.